-Your tenancy agreement shouldn't contain any unfair terms.
+Your tenancy agreement must not contain any unfair terms.

-- you have to pay for or arrange structural repairs – these are the landlord's responsibility
+you have to pay for any repairs that are the landlord's responsibility

-- your landlord can come into your home whenever they like, without giving notice (this could be harassment)
+your landlord can come into your home whenever they like (this could be harassment)

 Unfair terms in a tenancy agreement are not legally binding.
 You still have to follow the rest of the agreement though.

-Get advice if you think your agreement includes unfair terms or your landlord is holding you to something you don't think is fair.
+Get advice if you think your agreement includes unfair terms.